hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_stylized_depiction_of_a_spacecraft_in_orbit_around_4c24f140-2c44-40bd-9a02-611b34f43b02-0_2.content.md

 ## References and Resources

-For those who want to dive deeper into the science behind space exploration, we offer a comprehensive list of references and resources.
+For those who want to dive deeper into the science behind space exploration, we offer a Com<wbr>pre<wbr>hen<wbr>sive list of references and resources.
 These include books, documentaries, and websites that cover everything from astrophysics to rocket engineering.

 ## Contact Us